Jungbluth11/KiCadWebOpener/README.md

 # KiCadWebOpener

-Opens KiCad project files direcly from the interent.
+Opens KiCad project files direcly from the internet.
 Supports git repositories and zip-archives.
 Also implements the "kicad-project://" scheme

 Dependencies:<br>
 .NET5<br>